 Special Needs Foster Programme

-Our Special Needs Foster (SNF) Programme is designed for dogs that need extra time and effort, and whose fosterers need increased support and training.
-This differs from a regular foster situation as it involves a more structured approach to training fosterers and also, during the foster period.
+Our Special Needs Foster (SNF) Programme is designed for dogs who need extra time and effort, and whose fosterers need increased support and training.
+This differs from a regular foster situation as it involves a more structured approach to training fosterers.
 These dogs may not be ready for adoption or we may need to find out more about how they cope in a home environment before matching them with a forever home.
 Quite often, they are under-socialised and overwhelmed in kennels so they don’t progress as they would in a quieter environment.

 Why is this Programme needed?